-- 2. NATIONALITY.-Every candidate must be a natural born British subject, the child of a person who is or was at the time of death a British subject; provided that exception may be made:- - (a) In the case of candidates serving in a civil situation to which they were admitted with the certificate of the Civil Service Commissioners.
+2. NATIONALITY.-Every candidate must be a natural-born British subject, the child of a person who is or was at the time of death a British subject; provided that exception may be made in the case of natural-born British subjects who have satisfactorily completed a period of not less than five years' service on full pay in His Majesty's Regular Forces.